Watch This IMSA Driver Make The Save Of His Career at Watkins Glen

 Keep calm and countersteer on.

-It all happened fairly early in the race, and it set the tone for the rest of Yacaman's day behind the wheel of his IMSA car.
+This all happened fairly early in the race, and it set the tone for the rest of Yacaman's day behind the wheel of his IMSA car.

-The driver was vocal about the event, calling it "THE biggest save" of his career.
+The driver was pretty vocal about the event, calling it "THE biggest save" of his career.
 Immediately after the race, he reached on Twitter to get a video of the heroic recovery.

 Thankfully for him (and for you), his team was able to dig up the helmet cam footage, giving us insight to the save through Yacaman's point of view.